Amplified voices that share, support,

 The Every Kid Sports Champion program is an opportunity to give back to youth sports.
 As an advocate for the equality of youth sports, and the inherent benefits that can come through participation in youth sports, an Every Kid Sports Champion uses their voice to help strengthen ours, amplifying the impact we have on ensuring every kid gets the chance to play, develop, and be positively influenced through sports.

-Becoming a Champion.
+Being a Champion.

 We’ve made it easy to become an Every Kid Sports Champion.
 These three “champion challenges” are sure to amplify your impact and leave you feeling fulfilled.
 Accept one, two, or all three of these challenges.
 The choice is yours.